 Family relationships are so fundamental to our personal identity and so often they are complicated.
 During a time of grieving and mourning over the death of a loved one, family relations can become even more emotionally charged.
 Although none of us can avoid death, it is possible to minimize potential family conflicts through advanced, careful estate planning.

-The process may seem daunting if a family has experienced divorce, re-marriage, includes step-children and real estate holdings, a family business, and/or extensive personal property.
-However, an estate plan can not only help avoid family tensions, but also minimize the cost associated with distributing your property after your death.
+The process may seem daunting if a family has experienced divorce, re-marriage, includes step-children, real estate holdings, a family business, and/or extensive personal property.
+However, an estate plan (and a family meeting) can not only help avoid family tensions, but also minimize the cost associated with distributing your property after your death.

 Learn the Basics First.